cppfw/prorab/wiki/TutorialBasicConcepts.md

 Basically, all makefiles in the project are supposed to use **prorab** and have this include directive as a first include.

-Right after inclusion of *prorab.mk* there will be following variables defined:
+Right after inclusion of `prorab.mk` there will be following variables defined:
-- *prorab_this_dir* - directory where this makefile resides.
+- `prorab_this_dir` - directory where this makefile resides.
-- *d* - shorthand alias for *prorab_this_dir*
+- `d` - shorthand alias for `prorab_this_dir`
-- *prorab_os* - operating system where makefile is run, can be *linux*, *macosx*, *windows*.
+- `prorab_os` - operating system where makefile is run, can be `linux`, `macosx`, `windows`.
+Note, that `windows` is when building under `Cygwin` or `Msys`.
-- *os* - shorthand alias for *prorab_os*
+- `os` - shorthand alias for `prorab_os`
-- *prorab_lib_extension* - typical extension for dynamically linked libraries in the OS (.dll, .so, .dylib).
+- `prorab_lib_extension` - typical extension for dynamically linked libraries in the OS (windows: `.dll`, linux: `.so`, macosx: `.dylib`)
-- *soext* - shorthand alias for *prorab_lib_extension*
+- `soext` - shorthand alias for `prorab_lib_extension`
+- `exeext` - typical executable extension (windows: `.exe`, linux: empty, macosx: empty)

 ## Prorab definitions and variables naming conventions

-All **prorab** definitions are named using kebab-case and start with **prorab-** prefix.
+All **prorab** definitions are named using hyphen-case and start with `prorab-` prefix.
-Variables defined by **prorab** are named using underscore case and start with **prorab_** prefix.
+Variables defined by **prorab** are named using snake case and start with `prorab_` prefix.
-Input variables are named using underscore case and start with **this_** prefix.
+Input variables are named using snake case and start with `this_` prefix.

 ## Building subprojects with prorab

 As said before, **prorab** allows 'cascading' of makefiles.
-Say, you have two subdirectories in your project: "app" and "test".
+Say, you have two subdirectories in your project: `app` and `test`.
 And both those directories contain some subproject which can be built independently.
 So, in both those directories there are project makefiles.

-Now, if we want to have a makefile in project root directory which builds both those subprojects, we can use *prorab-build-subdirs* definition and root makefile would look like this:
+Now, if we want to have a makefile in project root directory which builds both those subprojects, we can use `prorab-build-subdirs` definition and root makefile would look like this:

 ```
 include prorab.mk